kirill-konshin/next-redux-wrapper/README.md

 `createWrapper` also optionally accepts a config object as a second parameter:

 - `debug` (optional, boolean) : enable debug logging
-- `serializeState` and `deserializeState`: custom functions for serializing and deserializing the redux state, see [Custom serialization and deserialization](#custom-serialization-and-deserialization).
+- `serializeAction` and `deserializeAction`: custom functions for serializing and deserializing the actions, see [Custom serialization and deserialization](#custom-serialization-and-deserialization).

 When `makeStore` is invoked it is provided with a Next.js context, which could be [`NextPageContext`](https://nextjs.org/docs/api-reference/data-fetching/getInitialProps) or [`AppContext`](https://nextjs.org/docs/advanced-features/custom-app) or [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) context depending on which lifecycle function you will wrap.